rimeger/MangaSiteWebApi/README.md

-# Web api for Manga
+# Web api for manga website

 ## Table of Contents